jessemonroy650/googleMapExamples/README.md

 1. Gets Google Maps based on latlong (Latitude and Longitude)
 2. Does a reverse geocoding lookup (latlong to street Address)
-3. Does a geolocation lookup (or GPS if available), which returns latlong; then draws a map and does a reverse geocoding lookup.
+3. Does a geolocation lookup (or GPS, if available), which returns latlong, then draws a map and does a reverse geocoding lookup.

 ## Make it Happen ##
+These instructions are for Linux, *BSD, *nix, and OSX.

 * Edit the file `insertGoogleKey`.
 * Replace the string `YOUR_TOKEN_HERE` with your Google API key for maps.